JEBelcher/Pi/README.md

 cpu-temp.py
-Uses a terminal session to provide temerature information using the vcgencmd measure_temp function in a loop.
+Uses a terminal session to provide temperature information using the vcgencmd measure_temp function in a loop.

 This ties up a termianal session to constantly update the CPU temperature so you